SeanBeckman/ColesRecipes/README.md

 1. **Bug fix**: AsyncImage is not loading the network images, I am not sure if this was an issue with the emulator or something I had not done right with the library but decided it was not worth the time to fix.
 2. **UI Improvements**: Collapsible top app bar with title rather than having the title in the page content.
-2. **UI Improvements**: FAB Shows the currently filtered time (EG 40 mins) currently the user has no idea how the filter is set after it is done
+3. **UI Improvements**: FAB Shows the currently filtered time (EG 40 mins) currently the user has no idea how the filter is set after it is done.
-3. **Architecture**: Gradle modules for feature and core functionality.
+4. **Architecture**: Gradle modules for feature and core functionality.
 Currently everything is in one App module.
-This helps logically split up the layers and prevent cross contamination and anti patterns developing with larger teams/projects
+This helps logically split up the layers and prevent cross contamination and anti patterns developing with larger teams/projects.

 ## AI Suggestions
 1. **Image Caching Policies**: Implement custom `Cache-Control` headers or a custom OkHttp client for Coil to handle offline image viewing more effectively.